afska/gba-flashcartio/README.md

 In `lib/sys.h`:
 - `FLASHCARTIO_SAVE_TYPE`: Set your game's save type manually here (one of `BI_SAV_EEP`, `BI_SAV_SRM`, `BI_SAV_FLA64`, `BI_SAV_FLA128`).
 The default is `BI_SAV_SRM` (SRAM).
 Unfortunately, this is required for the EverDrive cart, as initializing the registers overwrites ROM configuration that is usually autodetected otherwise.
 - `FLASHCARTIO_BIG_ROM`: If your game is bigger than 16MB, this should be enabled (and it is by default).
 This setting is used by the EverDrive cart.
-- `FLASHCARTIO_USE_DMA1`: Uncomment this in `lib/sys.h` to use DMA1 instead of DMA3.
+- `FLASHCARTIO_USE_DMA1`: Uncomment this to use DMA1 instead of DMA3.
 You'll need this if you also use DMA for audio, as DMA1/DMA2 have higher priority and will corrupt the SD reads.

 In `lib/fatfs/ffconf.h`:
 - `FF_FS_EXFAT`: exFAT support can be disabled, as this can cause patent issues especially for commercial homebrew.